Toei Subway: Through services to other lines

+Revenue and ridership

 According to the company, an average of 2.34 million people used the company's four subway routes each day in 2008.
 The company made a profit of ¥12.2 billion in 2009.

+Note: All financial figures are in million yen.

 Stations

 There are a total of 99 unique stations (i.e., counting stations served by multiple lines only once) on the Toei Subway network, or 106 total stations if each station on each line counts as one station.
 Almost all stations are located within the 23 special wards, with many located in areas not served by the complementary Tokyo Metro network.